 - 1. Understand and follow all rules and regulations set forth by the Norfolk School Board, VHSL, Regional, Conference and District Council. - 2.
 Conduct pre-season meetings with prospective athletes and parents to issue eligibility forms, explain VHSL requirements for participation, NCAA eligibility, and letter requirements for athletes. - 3.
 Conduct school pre-season meetings with assistant coaches to establish goals and objectives for the season as well as a plan to accomplish them. - 4.
 Hold team meetings stressing good sportsmanship and penalties for bad sportsmanship.
 Provide athletes with a written copy of team rules, regulations, and consequences. - 5.
-Organize and plan daily practice schedule. - Provide a complete VHSL eligibility list to the school athletic director seven (7) days prior to the first game. - 7.
-Attend professional in-service clinics and/or meetings to improve coaching performance.
+Organize and plan daily practice schedule. - 6.
+Provide a complete VHSL eligibility list to the school athletic director seven (7) days prior to the first game. - 7.
+Attend professional in-service clinics and/or meetings to improve coaching performance. - 8.
+Issue and maintain equipment during the sport season.
+Collect, organize, repair and store equipment upon completion of the season.

-- 8. Issue and maintain equipment during the sport season.
-Collect, organize, repair and store equipment upon completion of the season. - 9.
-Assure safety and proper conduct for all squad members during practice sessions and games. - 10.
+- 9. Assure safety and proper conduct for all squad members during practice sessions and games. - 10.
 Secure all rooms, buildings, and practice and/or game facilities after use. - 11.
 Maintain and provide the school athletic director with inventories, requisitions, and award lists following completion of the season. - 12.
 Cooperate with media, civic organizations, booster clubs and other groups promoting interscholastic athletics. - 13.
 Direct all questions, complaints, and comments, to the athletic director for answers to interscholastic related concerns. - 14.
 Maintain a wholesome educational environment: - a.
 Counsel students to improve academically in order for them to meet VHSL and NCAA eligibility requirements. - b.
 Conduct supervised study sessions for athletes. - c.
 Facilitate tutoring for athletes experiencing academic difficulty. - d.
 Monitor grades of all athletes' academic progress. - e.
 Monitor absences of athletes. - 15.
-Hold a current certificate in CPR/First Aid. - 16.
+Hold a current certification in CPR/AED/First Aid. - 16.
 Hold a current certificate in concussion management. - 17.
 Hold a coaching certificate in sportsmanship. - 18.
 Must be a certified coach thru the VHSL coaching education (VHSL Coach Rule 27-2-4) - 19.
-Maintain pre-season conditioning to designate times allowed for each sport. - 20.
-Teach appropriate skills/techniques within the particular sport. - 21.
-Establish and monitor strength and conditioning program. - 22.
-Survey field conditions for potential hazards. - 23.
+Hold a certificate from Norfolk Public Schools Student-Athlete Mental Health for Coaches - 20.
+Maintain pre-season conditioning to designate times allowed for each sport. - 21.
+Teach appropriate skills/techniques within the particular sport. - 22.
+Establish and monitor strength and conditioning program. - 23.
+Survey field conditions for potential hazards. - 24.
 Monitor weather conditions.

-- 24. Represent the school by being dressed appropriately and displaying professional behavior at all times. - 25.
-Establish communication with team physician, certified athletic trainer, and athletic director. - 26.
-Demonstrate enthusiasm for sport and coaching responsibilities. - 27.
+- 25. Represent the school by being dressed appropriately and displaying professional behavior at all times. - 26.
+Establish communication with team physician, certified athletic trainer, and athletic director. - 27.
+Demonstrate enthusiasm for sport and coaching responsibilities. - 28.
 Promote a positive relationship between school, parents and booster clubs by attending parent meetings, awards banquets and other activities promoting interscholastic athletics.